iree-org/iree-experimental/pjrt-plugin/README.md

 It is recommended to checkout `jax`, `iree`, `iree-samples`, and `tensorflow` side by side, as we will be overriding them all to build at head.

+Note that although Jax is emitting serialized stablehlo bytecode, which should be compatible across versions eventually, it is still early days and things are not stable yet.
+It is recommended to use a `tensorflow` repo at the same commit that IREE uses.

 ## Build and install custom jaxlib

 From a Jax checkout: